-CRL Extension name Value Detailed value (or example) Critical Description/ Comments IssuingDistributio n Point CN=CRL624, O=SWIFT True Identifies the CRL distribution point.
-CRL Number False Monotonically increasing sequence number for a given CRL scope and CRL issuer.
-AuthorityKeyIdenti fier 160-bit key identifier False Identifies the public key corresponding to the private key used to sign the CRL.
-It is typically a SHA1 digest of the public key Issuer alternative name Not used.
+CRL Extension name Value Detailed value (or Example) Critical Description/ Comments CRL Number False Monotonically increasing sequence number for a given CRL scope and CRL issuer.
+AuthorityKeyIdentifier 160-bit key identifier False Identifies the public key corresponding to the private key used to sign the CRL.
+It is typically a SHA1 digest of the public key.
+IssuingDistribution Point Not used.
+Issuer alternative name Not used.
 Delta CRL indicator Not used.
 Delta CRL Distribution Point (Freshest CRL) Not used.
-CRL Reason Code For example: Key Compromise False Reason for the Certificate revocation.

-CRL Extension name Value Detailed value (or example) Critical Description/ Comments Invalidity Date Mar 22 17:59:09 2012 GMT False The date on which it is known or suspected that the private key was compromised or that the Certificate otherwise became invalid.
+CRL Entry Extension name Value Detailed value (or Example) Critical Description/ Comments CRL Reason Code For example Key Compromise False Reason for the certificate revocation.
+Invalidity Date Mar 22 17:59:09 2012 GMT False The date on which it is known or suspected that the private key was compromised or that the certificate otherwise became invalid.
+For SWIFTNet PKI, this is identical to the Revocation date and time.
 Hold instruction code Not used.
 Certificate issuer Not used.